Helping you win Maintenance and Facilities Management Tenders

 It is important to differentiate your service from your competitors in order to secure contracts.
 Companies generally need to look at the opportunity from the viewpoint of the buyer, and ensure you make your service or product offering fit with their needs.
 Not the other way around.

-Strategies and tips to win more tenders
+Here are our tips on how to win more facilities maintenance tenders

 Personalise your bid – Take the time to personalise your bid.
 Include a ‘Message from the CEO’ at the start of the bid as well as quotes and comments from your proposed team throughout the bid.
 Ensure these correlates to their respective areas of expertise.
 For example, have your safety officer write a comment in the safety response, and your team leader or proposed supervisor provide a quote any question on team structure.
+When submitting a cleaning or facilities maintenance bid, you can be almost certain you will come up against stiff competition.
+The incumbent will have an existing relationship with the client, and many large agents and facilities maintenance companies almost always have existing relationships with other companies.

 It is also important to detail a connection between your previous experience and your proposed team through your personnel.
 I.e. talk about how your proposed team members have a track record of working together successfully, and detail which of your previous maintenance contracts they have been involved in.

 Demonstrate an understanding of the contract or facility – Site visits are a valuable opportunity to gain insights into the contract.
-Whether you are bidding for a mining maintenance contract, or a facilities maintenance contract for a high rise building, it is critical that you demonstrate a knowledge of the contract beyond the specifications.
+Whether you are bidding for a mining maintenance contract, or a facilities maintenance contract for a high-rise building, it is critical that you demonstrate a knowledge of the contract beyond the specifications.

 When attending the site, take note of potential issues and areas where you can add value.
 Where there are challenges, incorporate these into your pricing so you don’t get caught out.
 Identify areas where you believe the current service provider is providing a substandard service – and focus on these areas in your response.
+Look at potential up-coming issues that may need to be dealt with and talk about these in your bid with potential solutions.
+Where there may be issues with the facility that you know from experience arise with other similar buildings, talk about these and how you would overcome or mitigate them.

 When you are writing the tender or response, ensure that in the executive summary as well as the body of the response, you demonstrate these insights.
 Talk about how your service will extend beyond the client’s expectations, and where you believe you can deliver improvements.

-Provide detailed case studies – Just about ever tender will ask for you to talk about your previous experience and even provide case studies.
+Provide detailed case studies – Just about every tender will ask for you to talk about your previous experience and even provide case studies.
 It is critical that you go into the required detail when responding to such questions.

 In addition to providing a summary of your previous contracts or projects, for each of the projects you should include: